SOUHAILBENBRIK/walletapp/README.md

 ### Dependencies

-Make sure you have Node.js and npm installed on your machine.
+Make sure you have android studio install on your pc .

 ### Installation